Pupil Premium - Updated October 2018

 The amount of Pupil Premium granted to St John’s C of E Academy in 2018-2019 is £107,640.

 The school has used an amount of the grant to provide for an additional teacher, two additional teaching assistants and increased hours for other Teaching Assistants to support children in receipt of pupil premium and ensure they make good progress.

 Pupil Premium is allocated towards improving how we manage our intervention programme and how we track the progress as well as continued participation in the Achievement for All strategy.
-The school has developed intervention for vulnerable children (FSM, SEN, LAC) where they are provided with additional support and an enhanced relationship with parents and carers.
+The school has developed intervention for vulnerable children (FSM, SEND, LAC) where they are provided with additional support and an enhanced relationship with parents and carers.
 This is developed through the use of structured conversations to move children's learning of vulnerable groups forward both at school and at home.

 Vulnerable groups are clearly monitored in the school's self-review strategies and analysis of progress data so that timely and appropriate interventions can be made for children to achieve their potential.
 Careful provision mapping allows children to access support in a range of formats including 1:1 and small group support.
 Pupil premium has helped contribute towards the salary of an additional teacher and additional teaching assistants to work with children most at risk of underachievement.

 Pupil Premium has been used to support access to extra-curricular activities where cost may be prohibitive to some families and for the rich variety of activities to encourage participation and increase enjoyment at school.
 A small amount of the grant has subsidised the costs of off-site visits for children in receipt of Free School Meals.

 St John’s C of E Academy is committed to helping all children to make good progress, by this we expect that our children will achieve their potential and pupil premium is one of many contributing factors to our children's success.

 In the academic year 2018-19, a total of 80 children are supported through the use of Pupil Premium funding in the ways highlighted above.